wendyltan/ZebraCrossDensityDetector/README.md

 >I can also write a shell script for these steps,maybe later..

 ### Basic steps of the whole process
-1. run `train.py` to train network. feel free to adjust the parameters yourself cause I don't really know what's the best parameter either.
+1. Run `train.py` to train network. feel free to adjust the parameters yourself cause I don't really know what's the best parameter either.
-2. run `eval.py` to caculate the APs and mAP to see how precise can the network be.
+2. Run `eval.py` to caculate the APs and mAP to see how precise can the network be.
-3. run `density_cal.py` to caculate density of each image.
+3. Run `gui.py` and choose your mode to calculate the density of image or video stream!

 ## Notification
-The whole project is just started.Many parts of it can be vary every day.
-So I will post my job under `log/`.
+1. Currently the image directory function will need you to put images under `my_dataset/zebra_people` and `my_dataset/zebra_cars`,I may figure out a way to do it automatically later.
+2. Currently the video `camera` mode only support type `one_zebra`,which means it won't caculate the cars in the camera.This program is only a simulation of traffic camera ,so it is meaningless to let it compatible with detecting cars and people on camera at the same time.In a word,no car will be in the dorm or classroom while testing.It should have two cameras,one for people caculation and the other for cars on the road.Then combine them to do the final prediction,just like what `image directory` mode do.So the best way to use the program is to use mode `video_file`.
+3. Density caculation method is not yet scientific or reasonable enough.I will try to fix it later.

 ## TODO
 The part I hope to complete in the near future